MicrosoftDocs/office-docs-powershell/skype/skype/vlatest/Get-CsPoolFabricState.md

 # Get-CsPoolFabricState

 ## SYNOPSIS
-**Below Content Applies To:** Lync Server 2013

-Returns the Windows Fabric state for Microsoft Lync Server 2013 Preview pool.
-Windows Fabric is a Microsoft technology used for creating highly reliable, distributable, and scalable applications.
-This cmdlet was introduced in Lync Server 2013 Preview.

-**Below Content Applies To:** Skype for Business Server 2015

-Returns the Windows Fabric state for a Skype for Business Server 2015 pool.
+Returns the Windows Fabric state for a Skype for Business Server pool.
 Windows Fabric is a Microsoft technology used for creating highly reliable, distributable, and scalable applications.
 This cmdlet was introduced in Lync Server 2013.

 ## SYNTAX